xiaolul2/Interp3D/README.md

 <!-- Run the Coder -->
 ## Interp3DData

 To evaluate the effectiveness of our methods, we present Inter3DData, the benchmark dataset for assessing the generative texture 3D Morphing .
-YOu can download the dataset from [Google Drive](https://drive.google.com/file/d/1Y-J_7KwEk8VFy_v19cF3wCgbTW8Pqff0/view?usp=sharing)
+You can download the dataset from [Google Drive](https://drive.google.com/file/d/1Y-J_7KwEk8VFy_v19cF3wCgbTW8Pqff0/view?usp=sharing)

 <!-- Citation -->